boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/custom-widget/v5.2.48-or-later/c3-custom-widget.md

     ```

-* To refresh the C3 Chart, data must be assigned to the C3 Chart APIs.
+* To refresh the C3 Chart, assign the data to the C3 Chart APIs

   ```js